-This alternative is obviously written by someone either out of touch with reality or has never tried to get a personal loan from a bank or has a long list of collateral and phenomenal credit.
+This alternative is obviously written by someone either out of touch with reality, has never tried to get a personal loan from a bank, or has a long list of collateral and phenomenal credit.

 Most people considering title loans are not as fortunate as authors of these articles.
-Banks rarely make personal loans anymore and if they do they are usually secured by home equity or financial assets.
+Banks rarely make personal loans anymore and if they do they are usually secured by home equity or other financial assets.